 Stain Fighters

-The non-porous surface of porcelain and glazed ceramic tiles, the champions of subway tile materials, acts as a shield against stains and bacteria growth.
+The non-porous surface of porcelain and glazed ceramic tiles acts as a shield against stains and bacterial growth.
 Spills and splashes bead up on the surface, making them easy to wipe away before they leave a mark.
 This translates to less time spent scrubbing stubborn stains and a more hygienic environment, especially important in kitchens and bathrooms.
+Tiles like Edward Martin's Olivia 4x16 Glossy Ceramic Tile in Sage, as shown in the photo above, combine this protective surface with a soft, earthy tone, offering both easy maintenance and timeless style.

 Cleaning Champions